-Follow the steps below to ensure communication between the RMV's and SCADA is working properly, a point-to-point verification must be completed for the valves, sensors, and communications equipment.
+To ensure communication between the RMV's and SCADA is working properly, a point-to-point verification must be completed for the valves, sensors, and communications equipment.
+To ensure the RMV is in good working conditions, the above procedure steps will be followed.